Computer History - 1981

-Satya Pal Asija receives the first U.S. patent for a computer software program May 26, 1981.
+Satya Pal Asija received the first U.S. patent for a computer software program on May 26, 1981.

 New computer products and services introduced in 1981

-With its new computers IBM also introduces the "planner board" that laters becomes what we know today as the motherboard.
+With its new computers, IBM also introduced the planner board, which later became what we know today as a motherboard.

-Adam Osborne introduces the Osborne I, the first successful portable computer, which weighs 25 pounds.
+Adam Osborne introduced the Osborne I, the first successful portable computer.
+It weighed 25 pounds.